The Adamstown Area Library is a passport office for the United States Department of State.

 Passports are done by appointment only.
 Please call 717-484-4200 to make an appointment.

-Our passport office can provide passport photos for $10.
+Our passport office can provide passport photos for $10 (by appointment).
 This includes 2 identical photos, one of which is required for both new and renewal passport applications.

 For complete information about obtaining a passport, visit the Department of State’s Passport Page. https://travel.state.gov/content/travel/en/passports.html/